Abdul-Ada/Enterprise-Software-Engineering/README.md

 ```

 Why it matters:
-Reduces risk of misuse or unauthorized data access from the client side.
+Reduces risk of misuse or unauthorised data access from the client side.

 **✅ Row-Level Security + Hashed Passwords**
 Supabase RLS policies restrict access so users only see and edit their own records.